Permitting Information

 The City of Miramar’s Permitting Coordinator will send the following Review Comment via EnerGov: “Please indicate if you would like to proceed under the timelines outlined under §553.792, F.S., or waive the timeline requirements.
 Please upload the Waiver form if electing to waive timeline requirements.”

-Please include notarized letter stating that “We are proceeding without a waiver” OR “Waiver signed, notarized, and uploaded to the documents folder named as WAVER”
+Please include notarized letter stating that “We are proceeding without a waiver” OR “Waiver signed, notarized, and uploaded to the documents folder named as WAIVER”

 IMPORTANT: Waiver must be signed, notarized, and uploaded to the Documents folder in EnerGov.